 In November 2017 an amendment made to the law on drug trafficking entered into force, replacing the mandatory death penalty with a prison term of up to 30 years for non-violent drug-related offences and increasing the quantity of drugs required for a death sentence to be imposed.
-As a result of the amendment, since 2017, the number of death penalties issued for drug-related crimes significantly decreased.21 However, mandatory death sentences for numerous drug-related offences remain and the law transformed a number of crimes into capital crimes for first-time offenders in specific circumstances.22 At least 30 people were executed on drug-related charges in 2019 and 25 in 2020.
-On May 3, Iran Human Rights reported that during the first four months of 2021, 22 out of 82 executions were carried out as a result of drug-related charges - a 300% increase compared to the first trimesters of the two previous years.23
+As a result of the amendment, the number of death penalties issued for drug-related crimes has significantly decreased since 2017.20 However, mandatory death sentences for numerous drug-related offences remain and the law has transformed a number of crimes into capital crimes for first-time offenders in specific circumstances.21 At least 30 people were executed on drug-related charges in 2019 and 25 in 2020.
+On May 3, Iran Human Rights reported that during the first four months of 2021, 22 out of 82 executions were carried out as a result of drug-related charges - a 300% increase compared to the first trimesters of the two previous years.22

-Despite the existence of several means and mechanisms that accept complaints regarding the violation of rights in Iran, such as the Judge's Disciplinary Court, the Article 90 Parliamentary Commission and, in general, any appeals courts including the Supreme Court, there is little evidence to suggest that these complaints are properly investigated and adjudicated.
-Iran does not have any administrative processes or independent human rights monitoring mechanisms in place that ensure that the application of the death penalty is in line with international human rights standards.
+Despite the existence of several means and mechanisms accepting complaints regarding the violation of rights in Iran, such as the Judge's Disciplinary Court, the Article 90 Parliamentary Commission and, in general, any appeals courts including the Supreme Court, there is little evidence to suggest that these complaints are properly investigated and adjudicated.
+Iran does not have any administrative processes or independent human rights monitoring mechanisms in place to ensure that the application of the death penalty complies with international human rights standards.